 Homemade chocolate peanut butter spread - this is a decadent yet healthy chocolate nut butter.

-Forget any other chocolate spreads you have been having for breakfast over the years.
-This chocolate peanut butter spread is better than all of them!
-I really feel strongly about that!
+Forget any other chocolate spreads you've had for breakfast.
+This chocolate peanut butter spread is the best!

-Pure chocolate and nut taste, only very slightly sweetened, creamy, and unctuous, just 1-2 teaspoons of this chocolate nut butter, and you are in heaven.
-I really never tasted anything better when it comes to chocolate spreads or dips.
+It's pure chocolate and nut taste, slightly sweetened, creamy, and unctuous.
+Just 1-2 teaspoons, and you're in heaven.
+I've never tasted anything better in a chocolate spread.

-Only pure ingredients like dark chocolate with very little or no sugar at all, pure nut butter, a little coconut oil, and a touch of a healthier sweetener like stevia or xylitol, for instance.
+Plus, it's healthy!
+Made with pure ingredients like dark chocolate with little or no sugar, pure nut butter, a bit of coconut oil, and a touch of a healthier sweetener like stevia or xylitol.

-And for more chocolate and nuts combinations, have a look at this no-bake peanut butter pie, this chocolate hazelnut cake, this moist chocolate cake with hazelnuts and breadcrumbs, or this chocolate cherry cake with hazelnuts.
+For more chocolate and nuts combinations, have a look at this no-bake peanut butter pie, this chocolate traybake, this breadcrumb chocolate cake, or this chocolate cherry cake with hazelnuts.

 Recipe ingredients

-- Stevia: a zero-calorie sweetener derived from a plant called Stevia rebaudiana.
-This plant grows in Brazil and Paraguay, and its leaves have been used there to sweeten foods for hundreds of years.
+Stevia is a zero-calorie sweetener derived from the plant Stevia rebaudiana.
+This plant grows in Brazil and Paraguay, and its leaves have been used to sweeten foods for hundreds of years.

 - Stevia is 200 times sweeter than sugar, so pay attention to what you buy and how much of it you are using.